 Pulmonary stenosis treatment in infants and children addresses a narrowing or blockage in pulmonary valve area.
 Mild pulmonary stenosis typically doesn’t require treatment.
 In moderate to severe cases, treatment can range from a minimally invasive balloon valvuloplasty to valve replacement surgery.

 The leaflets in the pulmonary valve that allow blood to flow to the lungs without backing into the heart may be thick or narrow.
 Sometimes the pulmonary artery just past the valve is narrow.
 Sometimes the muscle under the valve is thick and makes it difficult for blood to flow out of the right ventricle.
 All of these are various forms of pulmonary stenosis.

 The severity of pulmonary stenosis is measured by how much the blood flow is obstructed.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the experience and skill to precisely diagnose your child’s pulmonary stenosis, measure its severity and create a custom treatment plan.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, have the experience and skill to precisely diagnose your child’s pulmonary stenosis, measure its severity and create a custom treatment plan.

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.